 Remember earlier in this post when I told you to mention influencers in the content pieces you create?
 Here’s where this strategy starts to pay off…

-Once your content piece is live, fire off email messages to the authority figures you’ve referenced and ask them to share your content with their audiences.
+Once your content piece is live, fire off short email messages to the authority figures you’ve referenced and politely invite them to share your content with their audiences.
+Use Voila Norbert’s email finding tool to get their email addresses.
 You don’t need anything formal to do this – the simple template below will suffice in most cases:

-If you think that my piece adds something to the conversation, would you take it a second to share it with your Twitter followers?
+If you think that my piece adds something to the conversation, feel free to share it with your followers.
 I’d really appreciate it, and I think your readers would benefit as well.

 Deploy traditional press releases

 Despite their past use as a link spam technique, press releases aren’t dead.
 The key, though, is to only use them when you have something legitimately newsworthy to share – say, for example, the launch of an educational minisite or other “above and beyond” content piece.

 When you do encounter these milestones, draft a press release and target it only towards the niche publications or websites that are most likely to be interested in featuring your launch.
 An industry-leading service like PR Newswire can make it fast, simple, and far-reaching.

 If your traditional PRs aren’t getting you anywhere, try connecting with influential bloggers or journalists and making them aware of your content efforts.

 “There’s three major ways a brand can promote content – broadcasting (owned media), distribution (paid media), and coverage (earned media).
 However, if I had to choose one, it would be earning content coverage from journalists and/or influential bloggers.
 They tend to have massive reach and their audiences trust them.” ~Chad Pollitt, Co-founder of Relevance